-On the second step of the gravity data analysis for the selected area, we applied conventional 3D voxel-type inversion to the filtered Bouguer gravity anomaly, shown in
+On the second step of the gravity data analysis for the selected area, we applied conventional 3D voxel-type inversion to the filtered Bouguer gravity anomaly, shown in Figure 4.

-Figure 5.
 Gravity data were filtered with a simple plane removal for inversion.
-The a priori model considered in the expression (8) of the parametric functional was designed using the density contrast surface shown in Figure 3 with relatively weak contrast of 0.1 g/cc.
-The 3D inversion domain was discretized in $99 \times 79 \times 20 = 156,420$ rectangular cells.
+The a priori model considered in the expression (3) of the parametric functional was designed using the density contrast surface shown in Figure 3 with relatively weak contrast of 0.1 g/cc.
 For comparison, we have applied the inversion with and without a priori density contrast model.
 In both cases the iterative RRCG method was run until the misfit between the observed and predicted data reached a level of 5%.
+Figures 4 and 5 show the observed and predicted gravity data obtained as the result of 3D inversion with and without a priori density contrast model, respectively.